B.S. in Biomedical Engineering, The University of Connecticut, 2020

 Research

-Caroline is a fourth year PhD candidate interested in cartilage mechanics and stem cell therapies for post-traumatic osteoarthritis.
+Caroline is a fifth year PhD candidate interested in cartilage mechanics and stem cell therapies for post-traumatic osteoarthritis.
 Caroline is investigating mitochondrial transfer, a mechanism by which stem cells “donate” their mitochondria to diseased recipient cells.
 Caroline is working to understand and modulate mitochondrial transfer from mesenchymal stem cells to in-situ chondrocytes.

 Posters and Presentations